 Grand Reaper Animatronic

 No Halloween figure is more ominous or reminiscent of our own mortality than the grim reaper.
 Until you meet the grand reaper.
 This 12-foot ghoul isn’t only imposing in height, he’s terrifyingly interactive.
-You can watch his ghoulish performance over at HauntedProps.com and buy him there for a cool (or deathly cold) $11,588.99.
-You can also purchase some of his nightmarish friends, like the 11-foot Evil Jack Animatronic, which is basically a jack-in-the-box clown doll from the depths of Hades.
-Add him to your cart for just under $5,000.
+You can watch his ghoulish performance over at HauntedProps.com and buy him there for a cool (or deathly cold) $12,588.
+You can also purchase some of his nightmarish friends, like the 9-foot Evil Tree Animatronic, which utters creepy phrases, so you never trust nature again.
+Add him to your cart for just under $5,100.

 Sleeping Giant Halloween Animatronic

 The decor of all decors for the spooky season has got to be the gruesome sleeping giant animatronic sold at HauntedProps.com.
 The giant is over 11 feet tall and does something that nothing else on this list does: farts.
 Triggered by motion, this giant farts loudly.
 Those farts must be pretty valuable as this guy will cost you $16,888.
 Again, this terrific prop doesn’t have a cheap alternative, but you can certainly stir up a fright with a motion-activated animatronic clown for $54.99 on Amazon.

 - 7 Bills You Never Have To Pay When You Retire

 - Social Security: Can Debt Collectors Garnish Your SSI Payments?